The NFL's fastest players: Everyone's chasing Tyreek

 Track times: 22.31 (200) | 40 time: 4.43

 Beckham ran in the low 4.4s at the combine, but he plays like a 4.3 guy in pads.
-Think about it, the majority of Beckham's explosive plays over the past two seasons came on the slant route.
+Think about it: The majority of Beckham's explosive plays over the past two seasons came on the slant route.
 That's a simple, three-step passing concept to the middle of the field.
 But the Giants wide receiver shows such ridiculous speed after the catch that he consistently turns short passes into huge plays, like he did this past year versus the Ravens (watch).
 This is all about game speed, and Beckham can run with anyone in the league.

 11. Patrick Peterson, CB, Arizona Cardinals